 Depending on what VR headset you’re using, and what experience you’re trying to recreate, VR can be used to create simple experiences, such as looking at a 360-degree photo, or more complex experiences, such as games and interactive films.

-It’s important to note that VR is not the same as AR (augmented reality), which stands for augmented reality.
+It’s important to note that VR (virtual reality) is not the same as AR (augmented reality), which stands for augmented reality.
 AR is when virtual images and simulations are overlaid into real environments, with Pokémon Go being one of the most popular examples.

 What VR options are out there?